 All the, “Eww, this is weird!” work was worth it, because I came out with a golden, juicy, flavorful turkey that had my Thai Hubby and friends talking about how much they actually wanted to eat the turkey, just on its own, and not hide it under a blob of gravy.

-What makes an ordinary roasted turkey become a Thai one?
-The simple, classic Thai paste, which is used for marinating lots of meats in Thai recipes, that you rub all over the flesh, so UNDER the skin, NOT on the skin.
+I know you are thinking, um, what makes an ordinary roasted turkey become a Thai one?
+I’d say it’s the simple, classic Thai paste of cilantro, oyster sauce, garlic, oyster sauce and brown sugar, which is used for marinating lots of meats in Thai recipes, that you rub all over the flesh, so UNDER the skin, NOT on the skin.

 The trickiest part is of course getting the paste under the skin without breaking the skin.
 But even if the skin does burst open a bit, it’s fine and the turkey still tastes amazing.
 The main reason you put the paste under the skin is you don’t want the herbs exposed to high heat for so long because then it can have a funky, bitter taste.